GVThorne/GoldLinkAPI/docs/source/code_samples.rst

 For this code example, I have used the **Add Web Reference** feature within Visual Studios.
 This then allows me to create a Data Access model that handles the authentication and method calls.

-I will be calling my model **GVDataModel** and it will contain the following structure:
+A model called **GVDataModel** will be created and it will contain the following structure:

 .. code-block:: csharp